-Here is a commonly expressed notion, iterated in your report: doctors are lengthily and expensively trained; we should expect them, therefore, to deal only with important or complex problems.
+Here is a commonly expressed notion, iterated in Reforming the NHS from within: doctors are lengthily and expensively trained; we should expect them, therefore, to deal only with important or complex problems.
 Other 'trivial' or procedural problems can be swiftly despatched elsewhere.

-This scheme sounds clear and pragmatic, but is based on two unreliable assumptions: (i) that human behaviour is always rational, and (ii) that everything is as it seems.
-Erstwhile practitioners of greater emotional literacy knew how important it is sometimes to be free of these assumptions.
+This scheme sounds clear and pragmatic but is based on two unreliable assumptions: (i) that human behaviour is always rational, and (ii) that everything is as it seems.
+Erstwhile practitioners, who were encouraged to have greater emotional literacy, knew how important it is sometimes to be free of these assumptions.
 Here is an example:

 Ali seems to want to see Dr F especially, rather than one of the other carouselled doctors sooner.
 He comes to her with what seem, to her, minor and transient problems: mild hay fever, a small patch of eczema, an occasional fluttering sensation of an eyelid.
 He appears to her a preoccupied man with a melancholic, somehow pleading, gaze.
 Why does he want to see her, in particular?
 She delicately invites him to say more.
-He declines but, remarkably, reaches to shake her hand as he leaves.
+He declines to be drawn, but then, remarkably, reaches to shake her hand as he leaves.

 A year later he comes and tells Dr F a tragic and perilous domestic tale.
-Sabita, his much-loved wife, no longer loves him.
+Sabita, his muchloved wife, no longer loves him.
 For two years she has progressively distanced herself and he suspects that she has another love.
 Ali is tangled with intense feelings: lacerated love, powerless rage, lonely fear and reclusive shame.
 He is now - for the first time ever - drinking heavily and ruminating suicide.
 All of this is concealed, even from Sabita.
 No one knows.